Critical data security and protection for your business

 eMerchant provides the resources and expertise to help you be PCI compliant

-Although PCI Compliance is not a federal law, merchants must be PCI Compliant or follow the PCI Compliance requirements in order to accept credit cards as form of payment.
-Non-compliant merchants risk losing their ability to process credit cards, and could also end up being audited and/or fined.
-Thankfully, while there are several levels of compliance, most merchants qualify for a level that is inexpensive and easy to implement.
+Although PCI compliance is not a federal law, merchants must follow the PCI compliance requirements in order to accept credit cards as form of payment.
+Non-compliant merchants risk facing fines and much worse.

 The Payment Card Industry Data Security Standard (PCI-DSS) is a set of requirements designed to ensure that ALL companies who process, store or transmit credit card information maintain a secure environment for customer data.
 This essentially applies to any merchant that has a Merchant ID (MID).
 The Payment Card Industry Security Standards Council (PCI-SSC) is an independent body created by the major credit card brands (Visa, MasterCard, American Express, Discover and JCB), and was launched on September 7, 2006 to manage the ongoing evolution of Payment Card Industry (PCI) security standards, with a focus on improving payment account security throughout the transaction process.
 The PCI-DSS is administered and managed by the PCI-SSC (www.pcisecuritystandards.org).
 It is important to note that the individual payment brands and acquirers are responsible for enforcing compliance, not the PCI council.
 A copy of the PCI-DSS is available here.